 Though it is recommended to send the first three chapters purely from the ‘hook‘ angle.
 Keeping aside the publishers and agents for a moment, even as a reader if we were to choose a book we would skim through the first few pages to determine whether it is engaging or not.
 That is exactly what the agents and publishers analyze from your first chapters.
 They know that if the beginning is weak and not engaging enough, the whole novel might not be worth it at all.
 Hence, the strong emphasis on the first three chapters only.

 Though the things mentioned above are largely what every agent requires, the formatting in each of these varies from agent to agent.
-Formatting includes the font size, type, the spacing, file format and numbering.
+Formatting includes the font size, type, spacing, file format, and numbering.
 It is advisable to go through their submission guidelines and follow the instructions mentioned meticulously.

 With this, your Submission Kit is ready!
 You can now consider yourself ready for querying.
 However, you are still three steps away from sending your manuscript to agents.